GreptimeTeam/demo-scene/nginx-log-metrics/README.md

 It can take a while for the first run to pull down images and also build necessary components.

-Once it's up and running , open your browser at `http://localhost:3000` and login with username/password `admin`/`admin`.
+Once it's up and running, open your browser at `http://localhost:3000` and log in with the default username and password (both `admin`).
 Check the pre-built dashboards.

 You can also access GreptimeDB if you have `mysql` installed.
-Just run `mysql -h 127.0.0.1 -P 4002` to connect to the database and using SQL query like `SHOW TABLES` as a start.
+Just run `mysql -h 127.0.0.1 -P 4002` to connect to the database and use SQL query like `SHOW TABLES` as a start.

 ## How it works

-This demo is to simulate a typical setup of a python based web application.
+This demo simulates a typical setup of a python based web application.

 The data plane includes:

-- A python web application
+- A Python web application
 - Nginx
 - A web client generates random traffic

 The observability plane includes:

 - GreptimeDB, of course, as the storage of all data
-- Vector, Prometheus and its exporter for moving logs and metrics to GreptimeDB
+- Vector, Prometheus, and its exporter for moving logs and metrics to GreptimeDB
 - Grafana for dashboarding
 - Some one-shot containers for initialization